-The A's expressed shock Wednesday morning after their plans to build a new ballpark near downtown Oakland were dashed.
+The Oakland A’s expressed shock Wednesday morning after their plans to build a new ballpark near downtown Oakland were dashed.

 The governing board of the Peralta Community College District, which owns the land near Laney College where the A’s wanted to build, voted in a closed-session meeting Tuesday to stop talks with the team.

-"We are shocked by Peralta's decision to not move forward," a team press statement said.
-"All we wanted to do was enter into a conversation about how to make this work for all of Oakland, Laney, and the Peralta Community College District.
-We are disappointed that we will not have that opportunity."
+“We are shocked by Peralta’s decision to not move forward,” a team statement said.
+“All we wanted to do was enter into a conversation about how to make this work for all of Oakland, Laney, and the Peralta Community College District.
+We are disappointed that we will not have that opportunity.”

-The development leaves the long-term future of the franchise up in the air, with the A's seemingly left to search out other locations to build in Oakland if they go that route at all.
-They are currently on a 10-year lease to play at the Coliseum which runs through the 2025 season.
+The new development leaves the long-term future of the franchise up in the air, with the A’s seemingly left to search out other locations to build in Oakland if they go that route at all.
+They are currently on a 10-year lease to play at the Coliseum that runs through the 2025 season.

 On Sept.
-12, they announced the Peralta site as their choice on which to build their new ballpark, news that was more than a decade in the making as the A's were forced to scrap plans for a stadium in both Fremont and San Jose over the years.
-Just two weeks ago, the A's announced the hiring of a design team for the ballpark and the surrounding "ballpark village" they planned to build.
+12, the team announced the Peralta site as their choice on which to build their new ballpark, news that was more than a decade in the making as the A’s were forced to scrap plans for a stadium in both Fremont and San Jose over the years.
+Just two weeks ago, the A’s announced the hiring of a design team for the ballpark and the surrounding “ballpark village” they planned to build.
 Their plan was to begin building in 2021 with the idea of moving into the new stadium for the start of the 2023 season.

 They chose the Peralta site — located across the street from Laney and just off of Interstate 880 — over two others in Oakland, Howard Terminal and the current Coliseum site.
 But from the get-go, their decision faced steep opposition.